stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

 ### Tips

-- Hidden modules can be shown again by hotkey CTRL+Space.
+- Display of hidden modules can be toggled by hotkey Shift+Space.

 - Hitting the Space-key will toggle the _Favorites_ category.